d4daveshep/knowledge-database/TDD_TODO.md

 # TDD To Do List #

 ## Search ##
-*[ ] **I can search for nodes and connection names in the same text box**
 * the search text box populates as I type (use Ajax?)
-* Search results separate tables for nodes name matches and connection name matches

 ## Add Connection ##
 * reformat the fields into a row